Trudeau Proposes Renter’s Bill of Rights to Navigate Canada’s Rental Market

 • Inclusion of Rent Payments in Credit Scores

 A notable feature of the bill is the inclusion of rent payments in tenants’ credit scores.
-This move by the government, in collaboration with credit bureaus, aims to recognize rental payments as a significant financial commitment, assisting Canadians in building their credit scores.
+This move by the government is in collaboration with credit bureaus.
+It aims to recognize rental payments as a significant financial commitment, assisting Canadians in building their credit scores.

 You might be interested: Rent Increase Calculator